Lysandre0/virtusb/CONTRIBUTING.md

 ## 📄 License

-By contributing to virtusb, you agree that your contributions will be licensed under the MIT License.
+By contributing to virtusb, you agree that your contributions will be licensed under the GNU General Public License v3.

 ---